Your Website is Never Finished

 4. A/B Testing

-A/B Testing (also known as split testing) compares two versions of a webpage against each other to see which one performs better with achieving a conversion goal.
+A/B Testing (also known as split testing) compares two versions of a webpage against each other to see which one performs better in achieving a conversion goal.

 In A/B Testing, half your traffic should randomly see the original version of a page while the other half sees the modified version.